Chadni-Islam/Security-Orchestration-PoC/README.md

-# Security-Orchestration-PoC
+# Declarative API driven orchestration - DecOR-PoC
-A proof of concept implementation of security orchestration, automation and response platform.
+A proof of concept implementation of declararive API driven security orchestration, automation and response (SOAR) platform.

 **Project Title:**  AI enabled design and generation of Declarative APIs for security Orchestration